 Although the exact type and level of cover offered differs between credit cards, most policies will provide cover for the same risks that a normal travel insurance policy would.
 This includes overseas emergency medical expenses, cancellation fees and lost deposits, lost or stolen luggage, lost passports, travel and luggage delays, rental vehicle excess and personal liability.

-There are some important factors you should be aware of when you are considering using your debit card or credit card’s travel insurance policy to provide cover for your next trip.
+There are some important factors you should be aware of when you are considering using your debit card’s travel insurance policy to provide cover for your next trip.
 These include:

-- Trip duration.
-While you can take out standalone travel insurance for trips 12 months in duration or even longer, a the majority of debit and credit card policies won’t cover trips that are longer than three months.
+Trip duration.
+While you can take out standalone travel insurance for trips 12 months in duration or even longer, a the majority of debit card policies won’t cover trips that are longer than 3 months.

 Debit card travel insurance undoubtedly has a number of benefits for cardholders.
 However, there are many cases where it does not offer sufficient coverage for some people.
 This could include those people who want a high level of cover, those who are planning extended journeys, or those who want the flexibility to add extra options to their cover.

 In such situations, it often makes sense to consider taking out standalone travel insurance cover.
 Standalone policies typically offer a higher level of coverage than debit card policies, while you can often opt to add in extra cover for things like adventure sports.

 You can take out a standalone policy through your travel agent, but this approach is not always recommended.
 Travel agents may add a hefty commission on top of the price of the policies they offer, so you can end up paying much more than you need to.
 Instead, it's usually cheaper to take out a policy online from a direct travel insurer.

 However, some travel agents do sometimes have cheaper policies so it's important to consider all policies.
 It’s quick and easy to get a quote online, plus you can use finder.com.au’s comparison tools to weigh up the pros and cons of competing policies.